Team-CMSC353/matrix_decomps/README.md

 # Applications of Matrix Factorizations for Unstructured Text

 ### Project Overview
 The analysis of unstructured text documents often produces high-dimensional, complex datasets.
 Matrix factorizations provide simple techniques for performing dimensionality reduction and extracting meaningful features from the original text.
-We explore two methods for matrix factorization, Principal Components Analysis (PCA) and Non-negative Matrix Factorization (NMF), and apply them to a corpus of arXiv abstracts.
+We explore two methods for matrix factorization, Singular Value Decomposition (SVD) and Non-negative Matrix Factorization (NMF), and apply them to a corpus of arXiv abstracts.
 ### Set up
 _Currently using python 3.9.7_
 1. Create virtual environment